dxlliv/planner/docs/media-video.md

 # Videos

-As for images, you can short import videos just using a simple string like `your-video.mp4` but the first frame will used as cover.
+As for images you can short import videos just using a simple string like `your-video.mp4`, but the first frame will be used as cover.
-You could use a custom cover by setting a string.
+Obviously you can also set a cover.

 ```json
 {